AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/analytics.md

 ![](assets/analytics-6.png)

 View Dialogues, Conversational Flows, or all.
 Select a preset or custom date range.
-Export your results via the click of a button.
+Export your results with the click of a button.

 ![](assets/analytics-7.png)